 Sustainability Appraisal Scoping Report Consultation

-The consultation for the Babergh and Mid Suffolk Joint Local Plan Sustainability Appraisal Scoping Report opened on 18th March and closed at 12 noon on Friday 24th April 2020.
-To view the Sustainability Appraisal Scoping Report Consultation, please click on the consultation page button below.
-Please note this is NOT a consultation on the JLP but on the scope of related SA documents which are required by Regulations.
+The consultation for the Babergh and Mid Suffolk JLP Sustainability Appraisal (SA) Scoping Report opened on 18th March and closed at 12 noon on Friday 24th April 2020.
+To view the SA Scoping Report Consultation, please click on the consultation page button below.
+Please note this is NOT a consultation on the JLP, but on the scope of related SA documents which are required by Regulations.

-To view the Sustainability Appraisal Scoping Report please click the consultation please click below:
+To view the SA Scoping Report please click on the link.

-All Development Plan Documents are required to be subject to a Sustainability Appraisal (SA) and Strategic Environment Assessment (SEA) throughout their preparation.
-The requirements to carry out SA and SEA are distinct, although it is possible to satisfy both using a single appraisal process (as advocated in the National Planning Practice Guidance).
+All Development Plan Documents are required to be subject to SA and Strategic Environment Assessment (SEA) throughout their preparation.
+The requirements to carry out an SA and SEA are distinct.
+However, it is possible to satisfy both using a single appraisal process (as advocated in the National Planning Practice Guidance).

 Legislation requires the Council to consult statutory consultees (Natural England, Historic England and Environment Agency) upon the proposed scope.
 In line with other scoping consultations undertaken by the Council, views are sought from other environmental bodies, governance agencies and member of the public.

 Following this consultation, all responses will be considered and where relevant the Scoping Report will be amended accordingly.
 An updated version of the Scoping Report will then be placed on the website.